lm209/Nobara-Steamdeck-install-for-ROG-Ally/README.md

 ##################################################

-Now go to the Desktop mode and Open the Console Application.
+Now go to the Desktop mode and Open the Terminal Application.

 If you are asked for a password the default password is gamer.